 CALI

-The CALI Library of Lessons is a collection of almost 1,000 interactive, computer-based lessons covering 33 legal education subject areas.
+The CALI Library of Lessons is a collection of over 1,000 interactive, computer-based lessons covering over 40 legal education subject areas.
 They are interactive tutorials written by law faculty to supplement traditional law school instruction.
 The format of the exercises varies according to the authors’ objectives.
-CALI lessons for the following topics are available:

 First Year